-- 1.1 Overview: Real estate is considered an important sector in Pakistan.
+- 0.1 Real estate is considered an important sector in Pakistan.
 One important factor which could discourage lenders, and investors (intermediary investors as well as end-users) is the credibility of developers and the reliability of completing projects on time and without cost overruns.
 This factor assumes greater significance in the backdrop of a number of failures in the past relating to property development and housing schemes.
 What could provide a degree of comfort to lenders and investors?
-This question prompted PACRA to launch a system of grading real estate projects.
-PACRA grading is an independent opinion, aims to serve as a tool for identifying risks associated with the concerned project.
+This factor has prompted PACRA to launch a system of grading real estate projects.
+PACRA grading, an independent opinion, aims to serve as a tool for identifying risks associated with the concerned project.
 The grading of real estate projects is designed to opine on the execution prospects of a real estate project as per plan and ability to transfer as per terms.
-Where needed, PACRA may engage an external consultant to have a more detailed technical insight into the project whose grading assignment is under process. - 1.2 Scope: The grading is expected to facilitate the overall growth of the real estate sector by providing developers with incentives to conform to their promise.
-A graded project enhances the confidence of the end users and provides comfort to lenders of these projects, thereby facilitating the flow of institutional funds to the project/project owner.
+Where needed, PACRA may engage an external consultant to have a more detailed technical insight into the project whose grading assignment is under process. - 0.2 The grading is expected to facilitate the overall growth of the real estate sector by providing developers with incentives to conform to their promise. - 0.3 A graded project enhances the confidence of the end users and provides comfort to lenders of these projects, thereby facilitating the flow of institutional funds to the project/project owner.
 Besides benefiting the sector participants and end-users (investors/customers), the grading is designed to provide objective opinions as inputs in the pricing and credit decisions of banks/financial institutions.
-The grading is not a recommendation to lend/do business/invest with a certain project. - 1.3 Rating Scale: Project Grading has five rating categories from "PG1" to "PG5" with PG1 being the highest.
-In addition, the scale is appended with "+" and "++" signs to denote relative status within each category except for "PG1" and "PG5".
+The grading is not a recommendation to lend/do business/invest with a certain project. - 0.4 Following broad factors are looked at while reaching at a project grading opinion: